Updated May 2020 after the onset of the COVID-19 pandemic and public health emergency measures – original article How I Use Social Media.

 - Finding and connecting with people

-Through Mar Ruiz, I got involved with Barcelona2004, UNESCOs Universal Forum of Cultures.
+In 2002, my son was living in Berlin and he was planning on taking an ESL Teacher Program in Barcelona.
+I started googling to share in his world experience.
+The googling led to emailing and I connected with Mar Ruiz.
+Through Mar Ruiz, I got involved with Barcelona2004, UNESCOs International Forum of World Cultures.
 We developed and implemented an Online Training Program for the facilitators of the online forums.
 The dialogues were translated to five different languages.
 It was a magical time.
-Our teams got to meet in person during the summer-long event that attracted 3.5 million visitors to Barcelona.
+Our teams got to meet in person during this summer-long event that attracted 3.5 million visitors to Barcelona.

-Today – I use social media to share family photos/info with family members, organize professional networking and training meetings – promote the programs or events of clients.
-Right now, we’re practicing a lot with Google video chats, livestream and 2 way video conferencing which can be nerve-wracking.
-But it’s fun.
+Today, I use social media to share family photos/info with family members, organize professional networking and promote online meetings, programs or events.